Sushants-Git/icloud/README.md

 bun install
 ```

+4. Configure Environment
-4. Add `.env`, you can take a look at `.env.example` for reference.
+    - Add `.env`, you can take a look at `.env.example` for reference.

-5. Setup the db
+5. Set Up the Database
 ```bash
 turbo dev db:push
 ```